 web

-This is one of several on-line tutorials offered by the Center for the Advancment of Teaching.
+This is one of several old guides and tutorials offered by the Center for the Advancment of Teaching.
+If you'd like something more up-to-date, please check out "Achieving HTML Literacy" on the CAT Base wiki.
+It has a video and everything.

-This particular tutorial, titled Introduction to HTML, is a very basic introduction to Hypertext Markup Language.
+This particular tutorial, titled Introduction to HTML, is a very basic introduction to Hypertext Markup Language, originally developed in 1999.
 If you're interested in publishing on the Web, you really need to know what HTML is and how it works.

+It should be noted that HTML5 is an official standard as of October 2014, so everything here is somewhat outmoded, though basic principles may remain relevant.
 This tutorial is geared toward the latest version of HTML at the time of its creation, which was HTML 4.01.
-It appears that this will be the final version of HTML, as all further development will occur in XHTML.
-You may wish to examine our Introduction to XHTML, which assumes a basic working knowlesge of HTML.
-If you are new to HTML, you will still want to work through this tutorial first.
+It appeared for a while that this would be the final version of HTML, with all further development occuring in XHTML.
+(You may wish to examine our Introduction to XHTML, which assumes a basic working knowledge of HTML.
+If you are new to HTML, you will still want to work through this tutorial first.)
+HTML5 is intended to subsume both HTML 4 and XHTML; for a tutorial on HTML5, see the aforementioned "Achieving HTML Literacy," or search the web, or check out w3schools.

 Learn HTML Right Now!